filmeu

 Syllabus

-1. Social Work in Contemporary Societies 1.1 Globalization and the Risk Society: conceptualization 1.2 Social Work in the context of the Risk Society 1.2 Reframing social problems and new areas of social intervention 1.3 Current challenges for Social Work 2.
-Culture of mediation and culture of peace: analytical references for and in social intervention 2.1 Conceptual dynamics of social mediation 2.2 Intercultural mediation and social intervention 2.3 Configuring a culture of mediation and peace 2.3.1 The theoretical reference model 2.3.2 The mediator's competences 2.3.3 The context: nature and complexity of the conflict
+I. Social Work in Contemporary Societies 1.
+Globalization and the Risk Society: conceptualization 2.
+Social Work in the context of the Risk Society 3.
+Reframing social problems and new areas of social intervention 4.
+Current contexts of intervention: disasters and vulnerable populations 5.
+Current challenges for Social Work II.
+Culture of mediation and culture of peace: analytical references for and in social intervention 1.
+Conceptual dynamics of social mediation 2.
+Intercultural mediation and social intervention 3.
+Configuring a culture of mediation and peace: reference models, mediator competences, and contextual analysis

 Objectives

-O1: Reflect on the relationship between globalization, Risk Society, and the role of Social Work in current society O2: Analyze the role of risk in contemporary society and its relationship with Social Work O3: To problematize the main social issues in today's society and develop a critical capacity concerning them, knowing the new areas of intervention and the current challenges for Social Work O4: Comprehend the analytical references of and in social intervention in the culture of mediation and the culture of peace O5: Understand the role of intercultural mediation and social intervention in today's society O6: Recognize the main challenges for shaping a culture of mediation and peace
+O1: Critically reflect on the relationship between globalization, the Risk Society, and the role of Social Work in contemporary contexts.
+O2: Analyse the impact of risk and uncertainty on current social contexts and their implications for professional intervention.
+O3: Problematise key social issues, identifying new areas and contexts of intervention (disasters, vulnerable populations) and the challenges they pose to Social Work.
+O4: Understand the analytical frameworks of social intervention related to the culture of mediation and the culture of peace.
+O5: Recognise the role of intercultural mediation and social intervention in societies marked by diversity and complexity.
+O6: Develop reflexive and strategic capacities to address the main challenges in shaping a culture of mediation and peace.

 Teaching methodologies and assessment